 OPPD’s EV pilot program will provide the utility with this very information – the impact of charging on its distribution system.

-FACT: You can charge most EVs to 80 percent of capacity within 30 minutes.
+You can charge most EVs to 80% of capacity within 30 minutes.

-FACT: In reality, all types of cars are somewhat less efficient in winter.
+In reality, all types of cars are somewhat less efficient in winter.
 For electric vehicles, colder weather can mean using additional power to warm up the interior.
-Range is typically not affected.
+It does not typically affect range.
 The batteries of electric cars are durable and studies have maintained that current batteries can retain functionality for 10-12 years.